Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 - How to connect to a running browser instance.
 - How to keep the WebDriver environment up-to-date (the automated way).

-In the chapter [A outlook](#-a-outlook) you will find further topics that may be covered in following tutorials.
+In the chapter [Possible preview](#-possible-preview) you will find further topics that may be covered in following tutorials.

 <br>